 Using a brush extender does take a little practice to master cutting-in a neat line, but once you get the hang of it, the extender really just becomes an extension of your arm.
 If you already have some skill with a brush, using an extender is much easier.

-With, or without this tool, the paint brush you're using to cut-in plays a role in the quality of your cut lines.
-Those throw away brushes at the hardware store might be cheap, but they won't give you nice neat lines like a professional paint brush would.
+With or without this tool, the paint brush you're using to cut in plays a role in the quality of your lines.
+Those throw-away brushes at the hardware store might be cheap, but they won't give you nice neat lines like a professional paint brush will.